 06 Jun A Guide to Unconventional Accommodations in Italy

 Italy is a top destination in Europe, thanks to its beautiful countrysides, historic cities, and outstanding food.
 I (Michelle) had the pleasure of spending 6 weeks studying in Florence and traveling around Italy back in 2003.
-Now that we’re planning our first trip there together, I thought I’d share some of my research on different kinds of places to stay in Italy.
+After planning our first trip there together, where we stayed for 6 weeks in Tuscany with short visits to Florence and Rome, I thought I’d share some of my research on different kinds of places to stay in Italy.

 Hostels are typically more simple and communal than hotels, but it really varies.
 They primarily have dorm rooms, which are popular with the younger backpacking crowd, though many also offer private rooms.
 Some offer a communal kitchen, bar, internet cafe, and other amenities.
 It’s always a good idea to read reviews carefully to get a sense of the hostel’s atmosphere and make sure it’s what you’re expecting.